JacksonTai/JacksonTai/README.md

 I'm currently a software engineering student at Asia Pacific University (APU).

-I love to explore new technologies and leverage them to solve real-life problems.
+Currently immersing myself in the world of Java and Spring Boot to build robust and scalable applications.

-Feel free to check out my GitHub repositories to see my work in action!
+Feel free to check out my repositories to see my work in action!